 Jasper Berens, Managing Director, is head of the UK Funds Business at J.P.
 Morgan Asset Management.
 An employee since 1997, previously he was head of UK Sales from 2005 to 2012.
 Prior to that, he was head of Asset Management Sales.
 He started his career in fund sales at Guinness Flight and Hambros in 1993.
 Jasper sits on the Global Funds Management Operating Committee.
 Jasper also sits on the UK and European Investment Management Committees.
-He is also a Director of JPMorgan Asset Management (UK) Ltd as well as a Director of JPMorgan Funds Limited, J.P.
-Morgan Trustee & Administration Services Limited and JPMorgan Asset Management Marketing Limited.
-Jasper is Chair of the Pensions & Savings Symposium Executive Committee and also sits on JPMC's UK Philanthropy Committee.
-He is also a member of the Investment Association's Investment Funds Committee.
+He is also a Director of JPM Asset Management (UK) Ltd as well as a Director of JPM Funds Ltd, J.P Morgan Trustee & Administration Services and J.P Morgan Asset Management Marketing Ltd. Jasper is Chair of the Gleneagles Conference Executive Committee and also sits on JPMC's UK Philanthropy Committee.
+He is also a Board member of the Investment Association Board.
 Jasper obtained a BA in History from the University of Bristol.